 1. Start with Yourself

-Discovered by researcher Dr. Carol Dweck, the theory of growth mindset has only been around a few decades.
+Discovered by researcher Dr. Carol Dweck, the theory of growth mindset has only been around for a few decades.
 In a very real sense, this incredible concept is new to all of us.

-Prior to Dweck’s bestseller Mindset: A New Psychology of Success in 2006, qualities like intelligence, talent and abilities were mainly considered unchangeable.
-Children were born “athletic” or good at math, and there was no way to develop those skills.
+Prior to Dweck’s bestseller Mindset: A New Psychology of Success in 2006, qualities like intelligence, talent, and abilities were mainly considered unchangeable.
+Children were born “athletic” or good at math and there was no way to develop those skills.
 These well-established ideas are still accepted by many.